PaulRoh97/Covid-Lunches-03/README.md

     - login page: from homepage, click on the login button at the top right of the page

 ## Test Instructions)
-- run the running instructions -> "node app"
+- run the running instructions -> "npm start"
 - while application is running run "npm test" from the "Covid Lunches/express/express-bootstrap" folder for general testing